sf-wdi-29/js-callbacks/readme.md

 </details>

 ## [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
 The `reduce()` method is designed to create one single object that is the result of an action performed among all elements in an array.
-It essentially 'reduces' the values of an array into one single element.
+It essentially 'reduces' the values of an array into one single value.

 #### Example: Find the sum of all of the numbers in an array